sojeda/scribe/README.md

 > [v4 is out now](https://scribe.knuckles.wtf/blog/laravel-v4)!
 Featuring subgroups, easier sorting, and an automated upgrade command.

-Scribe helps you generate API documentation for humans from your Laravel/Lumen codebase.
+Scribe helps you generate API documentation for humans from your Laravel codebase.
 See a live example at [demo.scribe.knuckles.wtf](https://demo.scribe.knuckles.wtf).

 ## Features
 - Useful output: